 - The Old Svalich Road passes through Strahd's domain.
 Three settlements lie on the road like beads on a string: Krezk to the west, Vallaki in the heart of the valley, and Barovia to the east.
 Strahd has spies in each settlement.

 - There's an old windmill on the road between the village of Barovia and the town of Vallaki. lt should be avoided at all costs!

 - It is wise to stick to the road.
 Wild druids, wayward ghosts, and packs of wolves and werewolves haunt the Svalich Woods.

 The Vistani have deep-rooted beliefs and superstitions that they pass down from one generation to the next:

-- The souls of those who die in Barovia can't escape to the afterlife.
-They are prisoners in Strahd's domain.
+- The souls of those who die in Ravenloft can't escape to the afterlife.
+They are forever prisoners in tthe dark domain.